dd1github/Generative-AI/README.md

 Generating molecules consists of three steps:
 1. Training a model to learn the rules of chemical grammar by running train_main.py.
 A pre-trained model is provided.
 Training a model from scratch takes approximately 10-12 hours on a single GPU.
 2. Fine tuning a model on a specific dataset of interest by running fine_tune.py.
 A pre-trained model is provided.
-The data must be downloaded, unzipped, placed in the appropriate folder and file addresses changed to run fine_tune.py.
 3. Generating molecules with generation.py.

 To run train_main.py, fine_tune.py, and generation.py, the data must be downloaded, unzipped, placed in the appropriate folders and folder addresses updated in the respective code files.